jakhax/simple_C_http_parser/README.md

 ```

 ## Todo
+- [-] libary with install entry in the Makefile
 - [-] Add error code and error messages to struct fields
 - [-] logging, with threading support
 - [-] support for very low memory devices